srashti09/TASK_MANAGEMENT_APP/README.md

 Search Functionality: A search bar to filter tasks by title or description.
 Responsive Design: Ensures the app is usable on various devices.
 5. UI/UX:
-User Interface: A clean, user-friendly interface implemented with Material-UI for modern design elements.
+User Interface: A clean, user-friendly interface implemented with bootstrap,css for modern design elements.
 Validation: Forms are validated to ensure required fields are filled out when creating or editing a task.
 6. Code Quality:
 Component Structure: Frontend components are organized for maintainability and scalability.
 Backend Structure: The backend is structured with clear separation of concerns (controllers, models, services).
-Best Practices: Follows best practices for secure API development, state management (using React), and efficient database interaction.

 Installation & Setup
 Backend (API)
 Clone the repository:

-bash
-Copy code
 git clone <repository_url>
 cd <project_directory>
 Install dependencies:

-Copy code
 npm install
 Create .env file: Add your environment variables such as the MongoDB URI:

 makefile
-Copy code

 MONGO_URI=<your_mongodb_connection_string>
 PORT=5000
 Start the backend server:

-sql
-Copy code
 npm start
 The backend server will run on http://localhost:5000.

 Frontend (React App)
-Navigate to the client folder: bash
+Navigate to the client folder:
-Copy code

 cd client
 Install dependencies:
-Copy code

 npm install
 Start the frontend server:
-sql
-Copy code

 npm start
 The React app will run on http://localhost:3000.
 Folder Structure
-bash
-Copy code

 /client                    # Frontend React app
   /src
     /components            # React components like TaskList, TaskForm